agishan/Dashboard/readme.md

 To access the Surgical Unit Dashboard, follow these steps:
 - Clone the repository from the GitHub link provided.
 - Ensure you have the required dependencies installed (Streamlit, Python, Pandas, Matplotlib, Plotly).
-- Open the `app.py` file and update the `file_path` variable to point to the correct location of the CSV data file(s) on your local machine.
+- Open the `app.py` file and update the `file_path` variable to point to the correct location of the CSV data file on your local machine.
-- Streamlit run `filepath/app.py` file to launch the dashboard locally.
+- via the terminal 'streamlit run `filepath/app.py`' to launch the dashboard locally.
-- Open a web browser and navigate to the specified local URL
+- Dashboard should open automatically otherwise open a web browser and navigate to the specified local URL

 ## 3. Dashboard Layout and Navigation
 The Surgical Unit Dashboard is divided into five main views, each accessible through the navigation menu on the left side of the screen.
 Users can switch between views by clicking on the corresponding menu item.